 Another industry quickly rising is VUIs.
 VUIs allow users to interact with digital products and services using natural language.
 Instead of the user having to type commands or click buttons, VUIs use natural language processing to understand user input and respond accurately when given voice commands.

 VUIs can help make user experiences more interactive and intuitive, allowing users to complete tasks without looking at a screen.
-Companies can also provide personalized experiences using VUIs by analyzing data and leveraging AI-driven technologies like machine learning.
-VUIs can provide useful recommendations and tailored content by learning from user behavior and preferences.
+Companies can also use VUIs to provide personalized experiences by analyzing data and leveraging AI-driven technologies like machine learning.
+VUIs can learn from user behavior and preferences to provide useful recommendations and tailored content.

 Augmented Reality (AR)